 We provide the services necessary to properly treat and clean your rugs, including wrapping them to prepare for safe rug storage.
 We also have a complete rug repair department if your rug has already been damaged.

-Please call our office at 607-272-1566 if you have any questions.
+Please call or text our office at 607-272-1566 if you have any questions.
 We have a combined knowledge of all things rugs of over 100 years!

 The Standard of Excellence